Coccothrinax barbadensis

-Coccothrinax barbadensis (latanier, latanier balai) is a palm found in the Lesser Antilles (and Trinidad and Tobago).
+Coccothrinax barbadensis (latanier, latanier balai) is a palm native to Venezuela, the Lesser Antilles and Trinidad and Tobago.
 Like other members of the genus Coccothrinax, C. barbadensis is a fan palm.
 The leaves are widely used to thatch roofs.

-The species is found in Antigua, Barbados, Barbuda, Dominica, Guadeloupe, Marie Galante, Martinique, Saint Lucia and Trinidad and Tobago.
+The species is native to Antigua, Barbados, Barbuda, Dominica, Guadeloupe, Marie Galante, Martinique, Saint Lucia, Trinidad and Tobago and Venezuela (including the Venezuelan Antilles).
 Henderson and coauthors report that the species was probably present throughout the Lesser Antilles, but was extirpated on many of them.